 Most of these Minimum Employment Conditions are in line with the National Employment Standards stipulated under the FWA.
 Entitlements are generally stipulated for the full time equivalent of service and casual workers, part-time workers, shift workers and pieceworkers should all be aware of their entitlements, as it may differ from the legislated minimum.

-If you have been dismissed from your employment and believe that it was harsh, unjust or unreasonable, or that there was an invalid reason for your dismissal, you may have recourse through the unfair dismissal provisions under the IR Act.
+If you have been dismissed from your employment and believe that it was harsh, unjust or unreasonable, or that there was an invalid reason for your dismissal, you may have recourse through the unfair dismissal provisions under the IR Act or through the Fair Work Act.
 An invalid reason includes being temporarily absent due to illness or injury in circumstances where the absence is reasonable, and being a member of an employee organisation.
 You must bring an application within 21 days from the date of the dismissal.

 You may be represented by an industrial advocate (from a union) or a lawyer, if the Commission approves.
 Once you have lodged the application form, the Commission will list the matter for a conference, where you may discuss the merits of your case with your former employer and the prospects of settling or resolving the matter.